 - What sort of survey is likely to deliver better quality results – a telephone survey or online panel?

 - Can the research company provide details on sample design and quality?

 Once you have chosen a reputable research agency, you will need to look at the questions you want to ask your audience.
 Your research agency should help you with advice on how to structure your questions.
 The companies who see a real benefit from conducting research are those which ask the right questions in the right way, finding out real insights into what their customers need, so that they are then better informed about how to provide adequate solutions to meet these needs.

 Using a business omnibus survey for competitive advantage

 Here are a few suggestions about how you can use a business omnibus survey to support your decision-making process in order to gain a competitive advantage:

-- Business decision-making: Is uncertainty over Brexit going to affect business spending?
+- Business decision-making: Is uncertainty over Brexit or the economy going to affect business spending?
 Are businesses likely to spend less on marketing services over the next 6-12 months?
 How high is their confidence in the economic future and political stability?
 Are there any emerging areas of growth or interest?

 - New service: If you are a B2B service provider, you may want to ask businesses if they are happy with their current contractor.
 Is this service important to them?
 How much do they spend on a service like this?
 What would make them change provider?
 And when are they able to do so?

 - New product: If you are developing a B2B product, you may wish to find out what features and benefits are most important to your audience?
 Do they have the budget to invest in such a product?
 How much would they be willing to spend?
 What would make them more receptive to finding out more?

 - Marketing/PR: You may wish to measure awareness of a recent campaign.
 Or test messaging you’re considering for future campaigns.
 Or be looking for ideas and angles to create interesting stories to share with the media.